1959582_10203081198489244_274663726_n.jpg

 I think I may have already mentioned somewhere a South African lady I met soon after my arrival in Brisbane all those years ago.
 She was well travelled, had four grown-up children – each one living on a different continent – and appeared to take moving around the globe in the wake of husband and sons completely in her stride.
 She was a great welcomer to my new world.
 But there was another kind soul –– let’s call her Esperanza –– who posited that if you’ve grabbed the opportunity to live for some time in a couple of places (or more); immersing yourself in the culture, learning a new language, perhaps, or sending young children to school there; then you might have doubts ultimately about where you call home, as does my friend.

-I have to digress again.
-The idea of drawing a line under a project you weren’t ready to abandon –– because you were having a great time and didn’t want it to end; because life in the old country might have changed beyond familiarity –– seemed a troubling step to take.
+The idea of drawing a line under a project you weren’t ready to abandon –– because you were having a great time and didn’t want it to end; and because life in the old country might have changed, or not –– seemed a troubling step to take.
 I began blogging in the first place after we made a momentous decision to uproot and move to the diametrically opposite corner of the planet.
 Now we’re back ‘home’, feeling a bit out of place still, because everyone’s life here had moved on at least a decade, for better or worse, and… well, as I say, it was a tad disorientating.
 I am currently writing this in Mallorca, having just been drenched in the heaviest downpour I’ve experienced anywhere since Queensland’s worst ‘Wet’.
 I wonder where on earth I am, in truth.

 A few weeks ago I went up to Manchester to stay with my sister-in-law for a few days.
 On one of them we nipped into the Peak District National Park and walked by the Macclesfield Canal (below).
 It was inarguably beautiful, along a flat meandering tow path by calm water, with many views to a gently Peaky backdrop.
 The country I grew up in looked green and verdant and lovely.

 And then there was this: an imposing relic that figured large in my childhood.
-The mill struck me as sad in its silence, with broken panes and massive emptiness.
+The mill struck me as bereft in its silence, with broken panes and massive emptiness.
 Are there plans for a conversion to many ‘units’ with ‘stunning views’ but also the ghosts of industrious times gone by?
-The mill is sadly a significant monument now doomed to a what-can-we-do-with-this? fate, which made me feel rather sad.
+The mill is a significant monument doomed to a what-can-we-do-with-this fate, which made me rather sad.

 The Vernon Mill in Stockport, not far from where I was born in Woodbank, and the Goyt Mill in Marple, where I went to grammar school with two still-best friends, were outliers of the Lancashire cotton-spinning industry.
 The Goyt was built relatively late, in 1905: both existed because of their close proximity to the River Goyt, a tributary of the much more famous Mersey.

 It’s funny the things you miss as time goes by.
-And I also wonder now, not living in Aus, nor the North of England, where do I say I’m from?
-Maybe it depends on where I am when I’m asked.
-Maybe I’m overthinking this, but few people want to hear a long roaming tale about where you’re living these days or how your old stomping ground appears to you now!
+And I also wonder, not living in Aus, nor the North of England, where do I say I’m from?
+Maybe it depends on where I am when I’m asked, and who’s asking.
+Maybe I’m overthinking this, but I suspect few people want to hear a long roaming tale about where you’re living these days or how your old stomping ground appears to you now.

 Burning bridges